akb89/semafor/bin/prepare/README.md

  ### Targets
  targets need be extracted "as is" and be continuous.
  Ex: there be.v in `There have also been`.
-Target is `there have also been` although it is annotated in FrameNet as `there been`
+Target is `there have also been` although it is annotated in FrameNet as `there been`.

+ The training Maps of Das are using american spelling, while FN sentences are based on the BNC and therefore using British spelling.

 ## .xml files
 1. frames.xml